-Charles Benoît (left photo) partnered with Abel Bardin (right photo) in 1922 and designed their first motorcycle in 1923, a 175 cc (10.7 cu in) single cylinder two stroke moteured bike using outsourced engines.
+Charles Benoît (left photo) partnered with Abel Bardin (right photo) in 1922 and designed their first motorcycle in 1923, a 175 cc (10.7 cu in) single-cylinder two-stroke motored bike using outsourced engines.

-They where joined in a new partnership in December 1924 by Mr Jules Benezech, who brought the patents and the name Motobécane.
+They were joined in a new partnership in December 1924 by Mr Jules Benezech, who brought the patents and the name Motobécane.
 The 3 partners formed a new company called” Ateliers de la Motobécane.”
-Additionally apart from motorcycles under the patents and rights they could produce/construct moteurs/engines, power units, motor pumps and related machines.
+Additionally, apart from motorcycles under the patents and rights they could produce/construct moteurs/engines, power units, motor pumps and related machines.

-On the 31 January 1925 they patented the name Motoconfort to be used for motocyclettes (small moto cycles).
-In the same year motobecane produced a 308cm3 2 stroke moteur.
-Mr. Pierre Doranjou was given share for his help in the formation of the new company.
-Infact in December 1925, Messrs.
-Bardin, Benoît, Terouache and Benezech joined forces to create a public limited liability company by action known as the Société des Ateliers La Motoconfort (SICAM) with a capital of 800 000 F. Residing at the address; 3 rue Hoche in Pantin.
+On 31 January 1925, they patented the name Motoconfort to be used for motocyclettes (small moto cycles).
+In the same year, motobécane produced a 308cm3 2 stroke motor.
+Mr Pierre Doranjou was given a share for his help in the formation of the new company.
+In fact, in December 1925, Messrs.
+Bardin, Benoît, Terouache and Benezech joined forces to create a public limited liability company by an action known as the Société des Ateliers La Motoconfort (SICAM) with a capital of 800 000 F. Residing at the address; 3 rue Hoche in Pantin.

 During 1927 they produced 350cc Type G, G2, G3 & Type H 500cc using lateral Blackburn engines.
 1928 the model line up consisted of Type G, G2 & G3, and in 1929 – 350cc Type K, K2, K3 & 500cc Type H & H2 and also probably the 1929 Type L competition machine.

-Charles Benoît continued to outsource moteur’s from Blackburn & Jap (with gearbox’s from Gras & Maignan, Staub, Picard, Albion, MC & Burman) till 1930 when they designed there first in house moteur.
+Charles Benoît continued to outsource moteur’s from Blackburn & Jap (with gearbox’s from Gras & Maignan, Staub, Picard, Albion, MC & Burman) till 1930 when they designed their first in house moteur.
 During the 1930s, they manufactured a longitudinal shaft-drive inline-four moteur motorcycle in 500 and 750 cc (31 and 46 cu in).
 During this period, the firm entered road racing competitions and won the Bol d’Or endurance race.

 “Moto” is a slang word for motorcycle; “bécane” is slang for “bike.”

-The C7/D9 motobécane S bloc Energic motoculteurs where still available in up to late 1945 (using up the old stock inventory – I know of 2 machines that where bought after the war as old stock).
-There availability overlapped with the introduction of the totally new in house produced Energic motoculteur 409 3v (engines totally Energic – not out sourced).
-I have a machine that was bought new, one owner, in late 1944 a Energic motoculteur D9 (S bloc spec.).
+The C7/D9 motobécane S bloc Energic motoculteurs were still available up to late 1945 (using up the old stock inventory – I know of 2 machines that were bought after the war as old stock).
+Their availability overlapped with the introduction of the totally new in house produced Energic motoculteur 409 3v (engines totally Energic – not outsourced).
+I have a machine that was bought new, one owner, in late 1944 an Energic motoculteur D9 (S bloc spec.).
 And I have seen an order dating from June 1942 for the New Energic motoculteur 409 awaiting homologué, with information showing authorizations relating the New Energic motoculteur 409 as early as 20 May 1941.

 See motobécane moteurs/engines in Energic motoculteur B1 here.